cjpdev/ZobristCSharp/README.md

 This is a more robust implementation, as we don't want to generate rubish keys.
 Also I want error reporting to show problem in the FEN.

-Software to be used with my chess game (Computer player lookup).
+Initial implemented for a chess game I never released (Computer player lookup).
 This is part of a pair of implementations the other being my PolyglotCSharp Hash, https://github.com/cjpdev/PolyglotCSharp

 The intergration test app is: https://github.com/cjpdev/ZobristPolyglotCSharp